-This page titled 2.3: Measures of the Location of the Data is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 2.3: Measures of the Location of the Data is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 2.2: Measures of the Location of the Data by OpenStax is licensed CC BY 4.0.
-Original source: https://openstax.org/details/books/introductory-businessstatistics.
+Original source: https://openstax.org/details/books/introductory-business-statistics.